JFerrettUK/curriculum/foundations/javascript_basics/project_calculator.md

    2. **Your calculator should not evaluate more than a single pair of numbers at a time.** Example: you press a number button (`12`), followed by an operator button (`+`), a second number button (`7`), and finally a second operator button (`-`).
 Your calculator should then do the following: first, evaluate the first pair of numbers (`12 + 7`), second, display the result of that calculation (`19`), and finally, use that result (`19`) as the first number in your new calculation, along with the next operator (`-`).
    3. You should round answers with long decimals so that they don't overflow the screen.
    4. Pressing `=` before entering all of the numbers or an operator could cause problems!
-   5. Pressing "clear" should wipe out any existing data.. make sure the user is really starting fresh after pressing "clear"
+   5. Pressing "clear" should wipe out any existing data.
+Ensure the user is really starting fresh after pressing "clear".
    6. Display a snarky error message if the user tries to divide by 0... and don't let it crash your calculator!

  #### Extra Credit